nickytonline/www.nickyt.co/src/posts/impressions-of-polywork-3pbp.md

 ![Polywork, set up a custom domain](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/2cttxmz8boembroh3ypb.png)

 The steps are pretty straightforward.
-When I initially set things up, I ran into some issues, but improvements to using a custom domain rolled out the following week and then it was smooth sailing setting things up [timeline.iamdeveloper.com](https://timeline.iamdeveloper.com)
+When I initially set things up, I ran into some issues, but improvements to using a custom domain rolled out the following week and then it was smooth sailing setting things up for [timeline.iamdeveloper.com](https://timeline.iamdeveloper.com)

 ## Contact Preferences
 Like other professional and social media applications, you can also contact someone on Polywork.
 To contact them, you need to specify a reason from the available options they’ve provided.